Thursday, June 16, 2022

 The next episode, Now in Colour, relocates us to a 70s setting, taking influence from the Brady Bunch in particular.
 Wanda doesn’t seem all that worried about her sudden out of the blue pregnancy, and it’s having a weird affect on her powers, causing her magic to lash out involuntarily, causing a full blackout.

-Vision is beginning to realise things aren’t what they seem here, but there’s time to think about that as Wanda’s quickly heading into labour.
+Vision is beginning to realise things aren’t what they seem here, but there’s no time to think about that as Wanda’s quickly heading into labour.
 The ad this week is for HYDRA brand bath soap.
 Vision rushes to get a doctor, as Wanda is getting more painful contractions.
 Geraldine arrives wanting a bucket and she starts going into labour, giving birth to twins: Billy and Tommy.

 Agnes and another neighbour, Herb, are discussing Geraldine.
 Wanda mentions to Geraldine her brother Pietro and begins singing in Markovian, Geraldine asks if Pietro was killed by Ultron.
 Agnes remarks that Geraldine has no home, and that she’s here because… Geraldine is launched out of Westview and surrounded by suits as the credits roll.